 We’re on a mission to make deploy requests the safest and least stressful way to make schema changes.

-Earlier this year, we released Rewind, an in-dashboard feature that lets you revert a production schema change with one click, all while keeping any data that was written in the meantime.
+Earlier this year, we release an in-dashboard feature that lets you revert a production schema change with one click, all while keeping any data that was written in the meantime.